 Brageriet Benji has made a splash since it opened in February 2021.
 This success is nothing new for Rasmus Kristensen, a sourdough savant who was Noma’s head baker for two years.
 Things change and Noma now relies on Richard Hart for its bread.
 As for Kristensen, he’s more than busy running Brageriet Benji with Agnese Negrini, not to mention raising a little boy named… you guessed it… Benji.

-New but not a secret, Brageriet was practically sold out when we made it to the front of a late morning queue.
+Far from a secret, Brageriet was practically sold out when we made it to the front of a late morning queue.
 Unlike the young woman in front of us who literally teared up at the sight of an empty Spandauer rack, we happily ordered an Æbletærte (apple tart) without crying.

 Eating the sponge-like tart was the opposite of a tragedy thanks to ingredients like Danish Esltar apples, tonka beans, Piemonte hazelnuts and whipped creme fraiche.
 We’d be more than happy to eat one again.

-Our Favorite Pastry at Bageriet Benji
+Our Favorite Pastry At Bageriet Benji

 While the Bageriet Benji’s Spandauer looks smashing on Instagram, our Æbletærte tasted delicious in real life and was an enjoyable change of pace from the layered pastries sold all over the city.